ourownstory/AR-Net/README.md

 Version 0.1 was based on Pytorch and you can still use it if you do not want to use fastai.

 See file [`v0_1/example.py`](v0_1/example.py) for how to use the v0.1 model.

+### Now also part of NeuralProphet
+AR-Net is now part of a more comprehensive package [NeuralProphet](https://github.com/ourownstory/neural_prophet).

+I strongly recommend using it instead of the standalone version, unless you specifically want to use AR-Net, which may make sense if you need to model a highly-autoregressive time-series with sparse long-range dependencies.